 So, in this post we are going to be talking about how to save money on golf clubs and other golf equipment.

-It’s actually really simple: 1) Buy Used 2) Wait 3) Shop Around.
+It’s actually really simple: 1) Buy Used on eBay 2) Wait 3) Shop Around.

 Golf clubs are a lot like cars.
 When people drive a brand new car off the lot, they instantly lose a large percentage of the value of the car.
 That’s because the car is not new anymore, it’s used!
 In the same light, once you hit brand new golf clubs, they are no longer new, so they are instantly worth much less.